List of The 100 Girlfriends Who Really, Really, Really, Really, Really Love You episodes

 The 100 Girlfriends Who Really, Really, Really, Really, Really Love You is an anime television series based on the manga series of the same name written by Rikito Nakamura and illustrated by Yukiko Nozawa.
-The anime series is produced by Bibury Animation Studios and directed by Hikaru Sato, with scripts supervised by Takashi Aoshima, character designs handled by Akane Yano, and music composed by Shuhei Mutsuki, Shunsuke Takizawa, and Eba.
-The series aired from October 8 to December 24, 2023, on Tokyo MX and other networks.
-The opening theme song is "Dai Dai Dai Dai Daisuki na Kimi e♡" (大大大大大好きな君へ♡) performed by Kaede Hondo, Miyu Tomita, Maria Naganawa, Asami Seto and Ayaka Asai, while the ending theme song is "Sweet Sign" (スイートサイン) performed by Nako Misaki.
-The ending theme song for the eleventh episode is "Kyō no Ending wa Watashi ga Kaitotta kara Suki ni Shite Ii wa yo ne" (今日のエンディングは私が買い取ったから好きにしていいわよね♡) performed by Sumire Uesaka.
-Crunchyroll licensed the series outside of Asia.
-Muse Communication licensed the series in both South and Southeast Asia.
+The anime is produced by Bibury Animation Studios and directed by Hikaru Sato, with scripts supervised by Takashi Aoshima, character designs handled by Akane Yano, and music composed by Shuhei Mutsuki, Shunsuke Takizawa, and Eba.
+A total of three seasons have been produced thus far.